Notre-Solutions/Inship-Website/src/pages/index.md

         subtitle: Moving from Paper to Digital
         photo: photo-2
         description: >-

-          Accounts Payable is a very manual and expensive process.
-Processing each invoice or bill can include up to ten steps and costs around €4.50 (based on a pwc report).
-However if a business automates this process they can remove 80-90% of that cost.
+          Accounts Payable is timely and expensive; processing one invoice or bill can include as many as ten steps, costing approximately €4.50 (source: pwc).
+If a business automates this process, 80-90% of that cost can be removed.

-          Being paper based the process is slow, normally unstructured, full of flaws and not suitable for remote working.
+          The current paper based system of handling documents comes with an array of issues.
+Documents must be stored, managed and matched.
+Over time, this can lead to lost and degraded documents, taking up substantial space or racking up storage costs.
+This taxing process often results in focus being placed on completing the task rather than verification of the invoice.

+          In the majority of large organisations, their AP structure is unstructured with simple workarounds.
       - title: Solutions
         subtitle: we offer 3 solutions
         photo: photo-3